narekboghozian/site_builder/example.md

 All lines until first '#' line (title) will be ignored or used as metadata.

 Metadata is in the format:
-/<item>=<value>

-Without spaces.
-After the <value>, content after a space can be added to make a comment.
-Spaces in quotes are considered as part of the quoted string.
-(It's good practice to put // before any comments to make them visually distinct)
+/<item> <value> // <comment>

+Content after a '//' will be considered as a comment.

 So an example would be:
-/date=12.31.2020
+/date 12.31.2020

 Required parameters:
-/date=12.31.2020 // 'date' in the 'mm.dd.yyyy' format
+/date 12.31.2020 // 'date' in the 'mm.dd.yyyy' format
+/title Document Title

 Optional parameters are:
-/toc=true // Table of contents.
-Default is true /description="This is a description that if given, will override the defualt usage of the first <p> after the first <h1> title element"
+/toc true // Table of contents.
+Default is true /description This is a description that if given, will override the defualt usage of the first <p> after the first <h1> title element
+/tag tag1 tag2 tag3 etc // add tags like this

 # Example Page Title